How To Care For Your Kitchen Knife

 Why shouldn’t I put my knife in the dishwasher?

-Putting knives in the dishwasher is a common mistake.
-It seems convenient but can harm both the knife and dishwasher.
+Putting knives in the dishwasher can seem convenient but can harm both the knife and dishwasher.
 Here’s more detail and information on why it’s a bad idea to put knives in the dishwasher:

 1. Dulls the edge.
-Jets of water push knives against racks and other items, leading to nicks and dullness.
-The dishwasher's harsh environment dulls knife blades.
+Jets of water push knives against racks and other items, which can lead to nicks and even little chips.
+The dishwasher's harsh environment is not a good place for high quality kitchen knives.

 2. Corrosion risk.
 Dishwasher detergents are abrasive.
-They can cause corrosion and rust on knives, especially those made of carbon steel.
+They can cause corrosion and rust on knives.

 3. Handle damage.
 Water temperature and detergent can damage knife handles.
 Materials like wood can warp, crack, or lose their finish.
 Plus glues may melt in the high temperatures - and your handle may detach from the blade.